Tearlach More than Doubles Land Claims at Georgina Stairs Lithium Project after Geophysics and Geological Maps Identify Discovery Potential

-/EIN News/ -- VANCOUVER, British Columbia , April 11, 2023 (GLOBE NEWSWIRE) -- Tearlach Resources Limited (TSXV: TEA) (OTC: TELHF) (FRANKFURT: V44) (“Tearlach” or the “Company”) is pleased to announce that a second large land package has been staked in the Georgia Lake area adjacent to Georgina Stairs.
+VANCOUVER, British Columbia , April 11, 2023 (GLOBE NEWSWIRE) -- Tearlach Resources Limited TEA TELHF (FRANKFURT: V44) ("Tearlach" or the "Company") is pleased to announce that a second large land package has been staked in the Georgia Lake area adjacent to Georgina Stairs.
 The new property, Georgina East, comprises 500 cell claims and is located near Jellicoe and Beardmore, northwestern Ontario.
 The claim block has an area of 10,580 hectares and measures approximately 17 km by 10 km.
 Georgina East property is 100% held by Tearlach.

 Georgina East Property Highlights: